Leleat/Tiling-Assistant/README.md

 ## Installation

 You can install it via https://extensions.gnome.org.
 Alternatively (or if you want an up-to-date version), download / clone the repository and run the `scripts/build.sh` script with the `-i` flag.
-There is also the `gnome-shell-extension-tiling-assistant` package from the AUR (Arch User Repository).
+It's also on the AUR (but that one isn't maintained me).

 ## Translations